· By Salman Habib Chaudhry · SEO · 17 min read

 The definitive local SEO guide for Mississauga service businesses.
 Learn how to rank in the Google Map Pack, optimize your GBP, build Ontario citations, and generate reviews that compound — with timelines and benchmarks for the Mississauga market.

-If you run a service business in Mississauga, local SEO is the highest-ROI marketing channel available to you right now.
-Here’s why: 46% of all Google searches have local intent, 76% of people who search for a local business visit within 24 hours, and the top 3 Map Pack results capture 44% of all local clicks.
+If you run a service business in Mississauga, local SEO in Mississauga is the highest-ROI marketing channel available to you right now.
+Here’s why: 46% of all Google searches have local intent, 76% of people who search for a local business visit within 24 hours, and the top 3 Map Pack results capture roughly 44% of all local clicks.
 Your competitors who show up there aren’t spending more on ads — they built the infrastructure that earns free placement.

 This guide covers every major component of a local SEO program for Mississauga businesses in 2026: Google Business Profile optimization, Ontario citation building, review systems, on-page signals, and the timelines you can realistically expect in the Mississauga market.